ejuju/rick_roll_detector_browser_extension/readme.md

-# Firefox Extension to detect Rick Roll attemps
+# Protect yourself from Rick Rolls

 This extension will add a warning text before links to Rick Astley's Never Gonna Give You Up.